Robert Walker Irwin

 In 1952, the McCarran-Walter Act allowed immigration from Japan again.
 It also made the Issei eligible for naturalization.

 |Preserved summer residence of Robert W. Irwin in Ikaho, Gunma|

 |Inside the summer residence of Robert W. Irwin in Ikaho.
-Served as a small museum until fall 2013 when it was relocated.More photos of the museum here.|
+More photos of the museum here.|

-On Jan 22, 1997, citing its Hawai'i connection through the Irwin summer house, Ikaho established sister-city relations with the County of Hawai'i (island of Hawai'i).
-In the summer of that year, Ikaho started to hold the annual King Kalakaua "The Merrie Monarch" Hawaiian Festival featuring hula performances by numerous hula groups from various parts of Japan and Hawaiian workshops taught by a well-known kumu hula (recognized hula teacher) from Hawai'i.
+On Jan 22, 1997, citing its Hawaiʻi connection through the Irwin summer house, Ikaho established sister-city relations with the County of Hawaiʻi (island of Hawaiʻi).
+In the summer of that year, Ikaho started to hold the annual King Kalakaua "The Merrie Monarch" Hawaiian Festival featuring hula performances by numerous hula groups from various parts of Japan and Hawaiian workshops taught by a well-known kumu hula (recognized hula teacher) from Hawaiʻi.

 Among the many hula festivals in Japan, Ikaho's Hawaiian Festival is unique because it is organized by a municipal government (based on sister-city relations) instead of a private company.
 The Merrie Monarch refers to King David Kalakaua who revived hula dancing (suppressed by the missionaries) during his reign and liked to have fun.

-For other Japanese-American museums in Japan, see Japanese-American and Nikkei Museums in Japan.
+- For other Japanese-American museums in Japan, see Japanese-American and Nikkei Museums in Japan.